ozbudak/Notch-Alpay-2024/readme.md

 - `checkPeriod.m` - Calculates the period of oscillations in a given solution.
 - `checkSusOsc.m` - Checks for sustained oscillations in a given solution.
+- `syncBreak.m` - Determines the time at which synchrony between two cells breaks.
+- `dCmodelPF.m` - Simulates the Positive Feedback model with given parameters and perturbations for two cells.
-- `dCmodel.m` - Simulates the segmentation clock model with given parameters and perturbations for two cells.
+- `dCmodelNPF.m` - Simulates the No Positive Feedback model with given parameters and perturbations for two cells.
-- `Figure_singleset.m` - Generates figures for single data sets.
+- `Figure_singleset.m` - Generates synchronization break time figures for single data sets on different mutants.
-- `FigureGenerator.m` - Generates average value figures for all the parameter sets.
+- `FigureGenerator.m` - Generates average synchronization break time and mRNA level figures for all parameter sets.
-- `getscoredC.m` - Evaluates the score of a parameter set based on the presence of sustained oscillations, period, and other criteria.
+- `getscoredC.m` - Evaluates the score of a parameter set based on the presence of sustained oscillations, period, and other criteria in mutants for the Positive Feedback model.
+- `getscoredC2cond.m` - Evaluates the score of a parameter set based on the presence of sustained oscillations and period in Wild Type embryos for the Positive Feedback model.
+- `getscoredC3cond.m` - Evaluates the score of a parameter set based on the presence of sustained oscillations, period, and synchronization score in Wild Type embryos for the Positive Feedback model.
+- `getscoredCNPF2cond.m` - Evaluates the score of a parameter set based on the presence of sustained oscillations and period in Wild Type embryos for the No Positive Feedback model.
+- `getscoredCNPF3cond.m` - Evaluates the score of a parameter set based on the presence of sustained oscillations, period, and synchronization score in Wild Type embryos for the No Positive Feedback model.
 - `optimizedC.m` - Performs optimization using a genetic algorithm to find the best parameter set.
+- `optimizedC2conditions.m` - Performs parameter search to compare two models based on oscillation conditions and generates figures of synchronization scores for parameter sets.
+- `optimizedC3conditions.m` - Performs parameter search to compare two models based on oscillation conditions and synchronization score threshold, and generates figures of synchronization scores for parameter sets.

 ## Prerequisites